Determinantal point process models and statistical inference : Extended version: Inference for non-stationary models

 According to the third step of the procedure, we deduce the fitted kernel \eqref{CX} of the mucous dataset and in particular its fitted pair correlation function.
 The latter is hard to visualize since it is not invariant by translation and depends on two two-dimensional vectors $x=(x_1,x_2)$ and $y=(y_1,y_2)$.
 However, in our case it only depends on $y_1-x_1$, $x_2$, and $y_2$ because $T_1$ is linear.
-Figure~\ref{fig:mucous-rhopcf}\subref{subfig:mucous-inhompcf} shows the fitted pair correlation function as a function of $(x_2,y_2)$ when $y_1-x_1=0$.
+The right panel of Figure~\ref{fig:mucous-rhopcf} shows the fitted pair correlation function as a function of $(x_2,y_2)$ when $y_1-x_1=0$.